SPOCKnots/pyknotid/doc/sources/overview.rst

 Space curve analysis
 --------------------

-pyknot2 can perform many calculations on space curves specified as a set of points, as well as plotting the curves in three dimensions or in projection.
+pyknotid can perform many calculations on space curves specified as a set of points, as well as plotting the curves in three dimensions or in projection.
 See the :doc:`space curve documentation
 <spacecurves/index>` for more information.

-Some topological calculations can only be performed for relatively short, simple curves, but in general pyknot2 can work fine even for space-curves with many thousands of points.
+Some topological calculations can only be performed for relatively short, simple curves, but in general pyknotid can work fine even for space-curves with many thousands of points.

 Example::

-  from pyknot2.make import trefoil from pyknot2.spacecurves import Knot
+  from pyknotid.make import trefoil from pyknotid.spacecurves import Knot

   k = Knot(trefoil())